 We returned to the cave once more, this time just Joel and I, to do some filming of a musical production.
 If you haven’t seen it yet, Rainbow Connection is a fabulous cover collaboration by Joel (vocals) and Ben (ukulele) from Sailboat Story – available on YouTube of course.

 There were two more dinner parties enjoyed by us three, with David and Martha.
-A spaghetti feed, hosted by Sterling on his boat *We Don’t Neax. * And the night after, a campfire hot dog roast on the beach.
+A spaghetti feed, hosted by Sterling on his boat We Don’t Neaux.
+And the night after, a campfire hot dog roast on the beach.
 Two unforgettable opportunities to swap stories, enjoying the company and camaraderie of other cruisers.
-David, Martha, if you ever get a chance to read this, it was so awesome to meet you guys and share your company for the time we had in Morgan’s Bluff.
-Thank you Martha, for the English muffin tip and the supplies!
+David, Marda, if you ever get a chance to read this, it was so awesome to meet you guys and share your company for the time we had in Morgan’s Bluff.
+Thank you Marda, for the English muffin tip and the supplies!
 I’ve since made a couple batches and homemade muffins are sure to become a staple of the “Bum’s Diet Plan.”

 On the last Friday, we did some hitchhiking.
 Successfully, I might add, only walking half the distance to the store before getting picked up.

 The party was held in the garden of the Pineville Motel.
 Eugene, was the name of the driver who picked us up from the bar.
-Later we found out that he was also the owner and organizer of the motel and this weekly Saturday event.
-A true gentleman of a proprietor, Eugene really knows how to throw a party.
+Later we found out that he was also the owner of the motel and organizer of this weekly event.
+Eugene really knows how to throw a party.
 The garden was amazing, unlike any I’ve ever seen.
 A stone path lead the way from the parking lot, into the trees and onto a carpet of grass.
 It was a calming and natural atmosphere, with an outdoor bar and welcoming picnic area.
 Tables lit by candle light were flanked by tropical plants and strategically placed throughout the garden in intimate corners.
-A beautiful canopy of stars and moonlight added to the surreal feeling of this place.
+A beautiful canopy of stars and moonlight added to the enchantment of this place.
 On a small wooden stage, a live band played the kind of music your toes can’t help but tap along to.
 The place and the music made your body want to let go of the mind’s inhibitions and just move.

 We ate amazing food, drank too much coconut rum, and danced the night away.
 The highlight of this whole dream was a small parade of the Bahamian festival tradition.
 As part of the scheme, Eugene pulled a few individuals from their tables – Joel included.
 They were lead away to the edge of the garden where an assortment of instruments, costumes, and headdresses lay waiting.
 As soon as enough people had been assembled with their respective instruments in hand, they lined up and began playing.
 Forming a conga line of music and merry makers, they wandered and danced among us, weaving their way through the garden.
 The music that erupted from the shakers and drums kept time with my heartbeat – or more likely the other way around – it struck to the core.
 The gigantic base drums lead the beat, two young Bahamian boys played those drums so fiercely that by the time the song ended and the moment was over they were covered in a lather of perspiration.
 I can still hear it: bom, BOM! ……bom, BOM! ……bom, BOM!